LoliPain/ssh_manager/README.md

       milk@simplifymilk.local
       me@some.example.com
     ```
-    Exampe configuration for new server `google.com`, with environment variable for it `$mygoogle_root`
+    Example configuration for new server `google.com`, with environment variable for it `$mygoogle_root`
-- Addional controls
+- Additional controls
     - **[n]** key - Create new entry in list while in menu
     - **[d]** key - Delete hovered entry
     - **[q]** or **[Ctrl-C]** or **[Ctrl-D]** - Close ssh_manager